MicrosoftDocs/sql-docs/docs/relational-databases/performance/monitoring-performance-by-using-the-query-store.md

 Use the drop-down box at the top to filter queries based on various wait time criteria for the selected wait category: avg, max, min, std dev, and **total** (default).
 Select a plan to see the graphical query plan.
 Buttons are available to view the source query, force, and unforce a query plan, and refresh the display.

 **Wait categories** are combining different wait types into buckets similar by nature.
-Different wait categories require a different follow up analysis to resolve the issue, but wait types from the same category lead to very similar troubleshooting experiences, and providing the affected query on top of waits would be the missing piece to complete the majority of such investigations successfully.
+Different wait categories require a different follow-up analysis to resolve the issue, but wait types from the same category lead to very similar troubleshooting experiences, and providing the affected query on top of waits would be the missing piece to complete most such investigations successfully.

 Here are some examples how you can get more insights into your workload before and after introducing wait categories in Query Store: